Steven Kwan Player Props: Guardians vs. Rockies

 Steven Kwan At The Plate

-- In eight of 23 games this season, he has scored, including multiple runs once.
+- In nine of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.